-Many general contractors have a “paid when paid” clause in their contracts.
+Many general contractors have a “pay-when-paid” clause in their contracts.
 This clause allows them to pay the landscaping company only after the end customer pays them.
 Conventional factoring companies cannot handle these clauses due to their high risk.
-Construction factoring companies can handle these invoices but only if the GC waives the “paid when paid” clause.
+Construction factoring companies can handle these invoices but only if the GC waives the “pay-when-paid” clause.
 Getting this clause waived is difficult but can be done if your work is essential to the project.

 5. Advantages of using factoring

 Factoring lines have several benefits over alternatives such as loans and lines of credit.
-The most important benefit is that it can quickly improve your company’s cash flow.
-This is important for landscapers that need funds to run their businesses.
+The most important benefit is that they can quickly improve your company’s cash flow.
+This benefit is important for landscapers who need funds to run their businesses.
 Additionally, factoring has the following benefits: